Cesar Chavez: Founding the National Farm Workers Association: 1962–1965

 Chavez wanted to control the NFWA's direction and to that end ensured that the role of the group's officers was largely ceremonial, with control of the group being primarily in the hands of the staff, headed by himself.
 At the NFWA's second convention, held in Delano in 1963, Chavez was retained as its general director while the role of the presidency was scrapped.
 That year, he began collecting membership dues, before establishing an insurance policy for FWA members.
 Later in the year he launched a credit union for NFWA members, having gained a state charter after the federal government refused him one.
 The NFWA attracted volunteers from other parts of the country.
-One of these, Bill Esher, became editor of the group's newspaper, El Malcriado, which soon after launching increased its print run from 1000 to 3000 to meet demand.
+One of these, Bill Esher, became editor of the group's newspaper, El Malcriado, which soon after launching increased its print run from 1,000 to 3,000 to meet demand.

 The NFWA was initially based out of Chavez's house although in September 1964 it moved its headquarters to an abandoned Pentecostal church in Albany Street, West Delano.
 During its second full year in operation the association more than doubled both its income and its expenditures.
 As it became more secure, it began to plan for its first strike.
 In April 1965, rose grafters approached the organization and requested help in organizing their strike for better working conditions.
 The strike targeted two companies, Mount Arbor and Conklin.
-Aided by the NFWA, the workers struck on May 3, and after four days the growers agreed to raise wages, and which the strikers returned to work.
+Aided by the NFWA, the workers struck on May 3, and after four days the growers agreed to raise wages, after which the strikers returned to work.
 Following this success, Chavez's reputation began to filter through leftist activist circles across California.